energywebfoundation/ssi-hub/docs/revocation.md

 ```
 const namespaceRevocation = service.getNamespaceRevocation(namespace)
-const entry = namespaceRevocation.claimEntry()
+const entry = namespaceRevocation.createEntry()
 const credential = new CredentialWithStatus(id, entry.statusListCredential, namespace)
 ```

-Note that `claimEntry` and the creation of `CredentialWithStatus` are in sequence.
+Note that `createEntry` and the creation of `CredentialWithStatus` are in sequence.
 So, a claimed `entry` may failed to be associated with a `CredentialWithStatus`.
 However, as entries are inexpensive and their creation can be authorized, this is acceptable.